minibits-cash/minibits_wallet/README.md

 # Development

 Minibits is a bare React Native app written in Typescript.
 The project structure and code itself are intentionally verbose to support readability.
 Critical wallet code is reasonably documented.
 However, there is vast space for existing code improvements, refactoring, and bug fixing.
-This is an alpha software and the author does not code for a living.
+This is an early beta software and the author does not code for a living.

 The code is derived from Ignite template, however with many libraries, notably Expo, stripped down to achieve fast startup times.
 Performance bottleneck on some Android devices is react-native-keychain.
-To overcome this, it has been patched not to warm-up on startup and its use to encrypt storage is opt-in.
+To overcome this, it has been patched not to warm-up on startup, caching for wallet operatoions is in place and its use to encrypt storage is opt-in.

 Wallet state is managed by mobx-state-tree and persisted in fast MMKV storage.
 Only the basic mobx concepts are in place, whole model could be improved.
 All critical wallet code is in services/walletService.ts and all ecash state changes are in models/ProofsStore.ts.
 Wallet communication with the mints is in services/cashuMintClient.ts and uses [cashu-ts](https://github.com/cashubtc/cashu-ts) library.

 Crypto operations are handled by react-native-quick-crypto, that is fast and does not require awful javascript shims.
 Transaction history and ecash backup is stored in sqlite, with fast react-native-quick-sqlite driver that enables to run lighter queries synchronously.

+Wallet included own Tor daemon using react-native-tor library to connect to the mints over Tor network.
+However this seems not to be long term approach as this library is not properly maintained and future updates of React native will likely break it.
+Help with replacement would be appreciated.

 In case of breaking state and data model changes, versioning and code is ready to run necessary migrations on wallet startup.